Girbons/comics-downloader/README.md

         Set the country to retrieve a manga, Used by MangaDex which uses ISO 3166-1 codes -create-default-path comics/[source]/[name]/
         Using this flag your comics/issue will be downloaded without prepending the default folder structure, comics/[source]/[name]/ (default true)
+  -custom-comic-name string
+        Use a custom name for the comic output.
   -daemon
         Run the download as daemon
   -daemon-timeout int